olzzon/casparcg-state-scanner-example/README.md

 ## CasparCG-State-Scanner Client Example

-A simple Client that subscribe realtime from CasparCG-State-Scanner via:
+A simple Client that subscribe realtime from CasparCG-State-Scanner via Ip address defined in top of App.js:

 ```
 const CCG_SERVER_IP = "192.7.9.13"
 ```